yosiaLukumai/schedule-screen/README.md

 # Quasar App (simple)

-A simple dashboard for managing rooms schedules
+A simple screen showing the given romm current schedule and upcoming one a short description such as partcipants it will show assigned time for all schedules.

 ## use cases